-In regional Victoria, this grant was increased to \$20,000 on 1 July 2017 and will apply for contracts signed up until 30 June 2018.
+In regional Victoria, this grant was increased to \$20,000 on 1 July 2017 and this has been extended.

 IV) OFF THE PLAN - INVESTMENT PURPOSE DUTY

 There are changes to stamp duty treatment for 'off the plan' (OTP) purchases.
 Previous concessions will now only apply to buyers purchasing an OTP property to occupy as their home (principal place of residence) with a dutiable value under a certain threshold.